ananduv2/ananduv2/README.md

 * 3 year experience in Cloud, DevOps and Python
 * AWS and Python Certification
-* Hand-on experience in AWS, GCP, Python, Docker, Prometheus, Grafana, Jenkins and Elasticsearch
+* Hand-on experience in AWS, GCP, Python, Docker, Prometheus, Grafana, Jenkins , Django and FastAPI
 * Has given sessions on AWS and Python to 1000+ students and working professionals in 5+ countries

 ## Working Experience